 Step 1.
 Get a suitable wallet

-Before you jump online and buy Bitcoin Gold, it’s a good idea to peruse the various BTG storage options and have a wallet ready.
+It’s a good idea to peruse the various BTG storage options and have a wallet ready for when you own some coins.
 It’s all too easy to leave your cryptocurrency on the exchange after you’ve bought it, but we recommend you find a wallet and transfer your funds as soon as soon as possible.
 There are plenty of good wallets out there, including:

 - Core Wallet: If you’re looking for a versatile desktop client, the Bitcoin Gold Core Wallet should be near the top of your list.
 It’s compatible with macOS, Windows and Linux, so most BTG buyers should be covered.